-15. LOCKERS AND LOCKS
+15. LOCKERS

 Students who are provided with a locker should use it to store their personal possessions.
 Food or drink must not be stored overnight in lockers.

-Students must keep their locker locked when not accessing it.
-Only a combination lock purchased from the College is to be used on the locker.
+If students are assigned a locker that can be locked, they should use a combination lock purchased from the College.